idahogurl/vs-code-prettier-eslint/README.md

       "editor.formatOnSave": true, // optional
       "editor.formatOnSaveMode": "file", // required to format on save "files.autoSave": "onFocusChange", // optional but recommended
-      "vs-code-prettier-eslint.prettierLast": "false" // set as "true" to run 'prettier' last not first }
+      "vs-code-prettier-eslint.prettierLast": false // set as "true" to run 'prettier' last not first }
     ```